Annihilators of Koszul Homologies and Almost Complete Intersections: Abstract

 \section{Abstract}

-In this article, as a generalization of the Monomial Conjecture, we propound a question on the annihilator of Koszul homologies of a system of parameters of an almost complete intersection $R$.
-Our question can be stated in terms of the acyclicity of certain residual approximation complexes whose $0$-th homologies are the residue field of $R$.
-We establish our question for certain almost complete intersections with small multiplicities.
-To this aim, for an equi-characteristic almost complete intersection $(R, \mathfrak{m}) $, we establish an inequality between multiplicity and Cohen-Macaulay defect, $\et(R)\ge \dim(R)-\dep(R),$ when $\dim(R)\le 3$ or $\et(R)\le 2$.
-We, also, present an example to show that the above inequality does not hold in general.
+In this article, we propose a question on the annihilators of positive Koszul homologies of a system of parameters of an almost complete intersection $R$.
+The question can be stated in terms of the acyclicity of certain (finite) residual approximation complexes whose $0$-th homologies are the residue field of $R$.
+We show that our question has an affirmative answer for the first Koszul homology of any almost complete intersection, as well as for all positive Koszul homologies of certain system of parameters which exist in some almost complete intersection rings with small multiplicities.
+The statement about the first Koszul homology is shown to be equivalent to the Monomial Conjecture and thus follows from its validity.